karlospn/aws-otel-tracing-demo/README.md

   - A Hosted Service reads the messages from the **AWS SQS queue** and stores it into a **DynamoDb table**.

 # AWS Resources

+> _This repository has a CDK app that will create all these resources._

 This demo uses the following AWS resources: